istio/istio.io/content/en/news/releases/1.29.x/announcing-1.29/change-notes/index.md

 - **Fixed** Istio CNI node agent startup failure in MicroK8s environments when using ambient mode with nftables backend.
   ([Issue #58185](https://github.com/istio/istio/issues/58185))

-- **Fixed** an issue where InferencePool configurations were lost during VirtualService merging when multiple HTTPRoutes referencing different InferencePools were attached to the same Gateway.  ([Issue #58392](https://github.com/istio/istio/issues/58392))
+- **Fixed** an issue where InferencePool configurations were lost during VirtualService merging when multiple HTTPRoute referencing different InferencePools were attached to the same Gateway.  ([Issue #58392](https://github.com/istio/istio/issues/58392))

 - **Fixed** an issue where setting `ambient.istio.io/bypass-inbound-capture: "true"` caused inbound HBONE traffic to timeout because the iptables rule for tracking the ztunnel mark on connections was not applied.
 This change allows inbound HBONE connections to function normally while preserving the expected bypass behavior for inbound "passthrough" connections.
   ([Issue #58546](https://github.com/istio/istio/issues/58546))